Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 If you are interested in hosting a guest speaker in your class and would like to offer an honorarium or set up a speaker fee, notify us at least two weeks in advance by completing the guest speaker request form below.

-An honorarium is considered a “thank you” payment to that individual for their time and expertise after the event has occurred.
+An honorarium is considered a monetary “thank you” gift to that individual for their time and expertise after the event has occurred.
 This business process is used when a speaker provides a lecture or participates in the class unrecorded, and without expectation of compensation.
 If a guest has an expectation of payment, is being recorded, or payment must be made to an organization, then we must set up a speaker agreement contract in advance of their visit.
 Our business office will request our University Contracts Office create a speaker agreement contact.
-Signatures would need to be in place before the visit occurs.
-This process needs 2 weeks of lead time at a minimum.
+Signatures need to be in place before the visit occurs.
+At a minimum, this process needs 2 weeks of lead time, at a minimum.

 To request: